kravietz/ansible-ipsec/README.md

 ## How are keys derived?

 ### ipsec_secret
-The `ipsec_secret` constant is a master secret from which all pre-shared secrets for `ike` mode and keys for 'setkey' more are generated.
+The `ipsec_secret` constant is a master secret from which all pre-shared secrets for `ike` mode and keys for `setkey` more are generated.
 The master secret only lives on the deployment server running Ansible and should be protected using [Ansible Vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html) or similar secret management solutions.